naif-sameer/my-programming-docs/docs/php/laravel-api.md

 > No content

 ### 3xx
-> Tesll the client about redirections
+> Tell the client about redirection

 #### 301
 > moved permanently